 The New Year rolls around and everyone starts asking you what your New Year’s Resolution will be.
-What do you want to change about yourself in the next year?
+Insert eye roll.

 You quickly think of something general to say like “eat healthier” or “go to the gym more” because those are things you should be more concerned about, right?
 But you know that despite all your good intentions (or no intentions) that you won’t stick to those or any resolution for that matter.

 According to Brain Statistic about 41% of Americans usually make a New Year’s Resolution and of that 41 %, only 9% feel they are successful in achieving their resolution.
 Instead,A whopping 42% feel like they flat out fail in achieving their resolution every year.

 So let’s put some numbers to this.
 Say we have 1,000 people that would mean that 410 of them decided to make a New Year’s Resolution.
 Of those 410, only 37 would feel that they actually achieved their resolution.
 Seems about right.

 Now I’m not saying that making a New Year’s Resolution is bad.
 I think it’s good to take the time and reflect on your life and well-being and identify some areas that you could improve upon.
 The New Year provides us a natural transition and time to do that.

 But a few years ago I decided I would never make another New Year’s Resolution.

 I knew I was really only doing it to have some sort of response for when I would get asked about it and that I would never really keep it.

 I still felt like I needed to make changes in my life and have a plan in place, but I needed something stronger.
 Additionally, I wanted to be better in multiple areas of my life and making 3 resolutions seemed even more unrealistic.

 That’s when I decided to get rid having a resolution and have one word (or theme if you will) define my year.